Back

 This is the same as the previous image except now there is a 1 below the horizontal line and under the middle column of numbers.
 There is also a 3 above the 8 in the top number.
 The rightmost 5 and the number 8 are highlighted as the numbers to work with next.

-Multiply \(8 × 5 = 40\), plus the 3 brought from the previous answer, makes 43.
+Multiply \(8 × 5 = 40\), plus the 3 carried over from the previous answer, makes 43.
 This time, place 43 below the line with the 4 next to the 3 because there aren’t any more columns to multiply.

 This image is the same as the previous one except that below the horizontal line there is a 3 to the left of the 1 and a number 4 to the left of the 3.
 This makes the number below the horizontal line four-three-one-five reading it from left to right.